Quick-Links: Mileage & Owners First Impression Full Service History Walk away

 So much for authorized service and “full service history”.

 Conclusion: Look carefully yourself or have a trustworthy independent third party to do the inspection.
+Please also note that a thorough inspaction of RACP issues is not possible unless the car is taken apart - and cleaned.

 “Documentation” does not constitute the full truth.